PS3-Pro/Recently-Played-Games/README.md

 </div>

 - @xps3riments for the official sony's database
-- @aldostools for the variables structure.
+- @aldostools and @DeViL303 for help and link variables.